30 Things TV Chefs Won’t Tell You

 When a chef forgets to say something important, we have to do what’s called a voice-over

 That’s when you’re watching and all of a sudden, you don’t see the chef’s face.
 Instead, you see a close-up of the bowl or their hands and you hear them saying, “Now add a quarter teaspoon of cinnamon.”
 With the best talent, you’ll almost never hear a voice-over.
+When you attempt to make the recipes you see on television, make sure you aren’t making these common baking mistakes.

 Obviously, we’re not all going to sit around twiddling our thumbs waiting for a roast or a lasagna to cook